 Taiwan has first-class resources and extensive experience dealing with contagious diseases.
 The entire population benefits from a world-renowned system of health insurance; everyone who needs medical treatment can get it.
 Insanely, Taiwan isn’t able to participate in the World Health Organisation.

-As of yesterday (February 7), the Ministry of Health and Welfare had reported a total of 16 confirmed coronavirus cases in Taiwan.
+As of March 13, the Ministry of Health and Welfare had reported a total of 49 confirmed coronavirus cases in Taiwan.
 This includes three who were evacuated from Wuhan, the epicentre of the disease outbreak.
-All Taiwanese evacuees are now in quarantine; coronavirus sufferers have been hospitalized in isolation wards.
+One person has died.
+Almost half of the 49 cases caught the virus outside Taiwan.

 According to the UK’s Foreign & Commonwealth Office, foreign nationals who’ve been in China, including Hong Kong and Macau, during the 14-day period before they arrive in Taiwan won’t be permitted to enter.
 Also, starting from February 10, anyone transiting or making airside transfer in China, including Hong Kong and Macau, will be allowed to enter Taiwan, but will be required to home quarantine for 14 days.
 In other words, sightseeing will be impossible for the first fortnight — so if you’re planning to come to Taiwan in the next several weeks, fly direct or transit outside Greater China.